March 22, 2023 The Carter to Celebrate Richard Avedon’s 100th Birthday with Presentation of Select Works from In the American West project

 “We are excited to take part in the national celebration of Richard Avedon’s 100th birthday and to have the opportunity to highlight this influential project, which our Museum commissioned nearly 45 years ago,” said Andrew J. Walker, Executive Director of the Carter.
 “Today, Avedon’s In the American West is regarded as a turning point in the photographic canon, challenging conceptions of portraiture and late twentieth-century American life.
 We are proud to be a part of the history of this monumental project, which is rooted in the Carter’s long-held commitment to working with living artists to tell a broader story of American art.”

 A renowned fashion and portrait photographer, Avedon was intrigued by the American West and interested in depicting the “ordinary, hard-working people” who made the region their home.
-In 1979, the Carter commissioned Avedon to create a portrait of the region, prompting his six-year journey throughout thirteen states, photographing a range of everyday and often marginalized people in the iconic style he’d formerly applied to portraits of celebrities and politicians.
+In 1979, the Carter commissioned Avedon to create a portrait of the region, prompting his six-year journey throughout seventeen states, photographing a range of everyday and often marginalized people in the iconic style he’d formerly applied to portraits of celebrities and politicians.
 Challenging stereotypes of the American West, he photographed oilfield and slaughterhouse workers, coal miners, students, and service workers—all pictured against a seamless white backdrop, removing visual markers of place and focusing instead on the individuality of each person.

 “Avedon’s In the American West portraits are a vital part of the Carter’s history and collection,” said Kristen Gaylord, Associate Curator of Photographs.
 “Showcasing these photographs throughout our collection galleries reinforces their cultural significance, both within our world-class photography collection and within the broader history of American art.
 I can think of no better way to honor the centennial of one of this country’s most influential photographers.”